ESF co-financing organisations (opt-in organisations) role in the England 2014 to 2020 European Structural and Investment Funds programme.

 The opt-in organisations for the European Social Fund which form part of the European Structural Investment Fund are:

-Big Lottery Fund: As a European Social Fund co-financing organisation the Big Lottery Fund’s Building Better Opportunities supports projects that tackle poverty, improve employability and promote social inclusion.
+National Lottery Community Fund: As a European Social Fund co-financing organisation the National Lottery Community Fund’s Building Better Opportunities supports projects that tackle poverty, improve employability and promote social inclusion.

 Department for Work and Pensions (DWP): as a European Social Fund co-financing organisation, the DWP funds projects to improve employability and support the move to sustained employment – for access to work and employment opportunities read the latest letter to providers on the DWP CFO and refer to the Government UK contracts finder.

-Skills Funding Agency (SFA) The SFA funds skills training for further education in England.
-As a European Social Fund co-financing organisation, the SFA helps deliver the learning and skills elements of local European Structural and Investment Fund strategies.
+Education & Skills Funding Agency (ESFA) The ESFA funds skills training for further education in England.
+As a European Social Fund co-financing organisation, the ESFA helps deliver the learning and skills elements of local European Structural and Investment Fund strategies.